-Yes, they can.
-Chickens won’t explode from rapidly expanding rice if they eat it prior to being cooked.
-We go a little more in detail to why that is later in this article.
+Yes, chickens can eat uncooked rice.
+Chickens won't explode from rapidly expanding rice if they eat it prior to being cooked.

-Rice Krispies, and other rice based cereals are okay for your chickens to eat as a treat.
+Technically, yes chickens can eat Rice Krispies, and other rice based cereals are as a treat.
 You will want to keep the amount they eat low as they do contain added salts and sugars.
-Any excessive amount of either of those things can be detrimental to your chicken’s dietary health.
+Any excessive amount of either of those things can be detrimental to your chicken's dietary health.

 You will also want to avoid any flavored versions of Rice Krispie style cereals.
 That means no Cocoa Krispies or Strawberry Rice Krispies.